linn221/LaraLogs/tasks.md

 ### Features
 * [x] add status
+* [ ] user profile, image, bio, a public one, and a private editable one
 * [ ] fileter by updated, created date
 * [ ] sort by id, updated, created, title
 * [ ] sort by id, updated, created, title (for category)